If you’re looking for tips for a stress free holiday with a baby or toddler, I hope these help.

 The more you travel with kids, the easier it becomes.
 You get used to planning the trip in a way to suit you and your little ones get used to the whole process.

 Swim up bars and cocktails by the pool might be a thing of the past for us for now but our family trips are so much more fun!

 I hope my tips on having a stress free holiday with a baby help you!

-Don’t forget to grab your FREE Printable Family Holiday Packing List here:
+Don’t forget to grab your FREE Printable Family Holiday Packing List and other helpful resources, here:

 - Why we choose Britax Safe-n-Sound Car Seats!

 - How to keep your Baby Safe on Holiday + FREE Traveling with Kids Medical Checklist

 - Britax Safe-n-Sound Maxi Guard Car Seat Review